 With a little thoughtfulness, imagination and confidence – alongside these simple strategies and ideas – you can effortlessly ace the first date, and leave with sure-fire plans for the second.

-Here are our 15 tips that will help you to have a great first date land the elusive second:
+Here are our 15 tips that will help you have a great first date and land the elusive second:

 - Prepare your date – If you want to keep the plans a surprise, at least clue in your date as to what to wear.
 There is nothing worse than being under or over-dressed.
 Turning up to a dive bar in a ball gown never goes down well and neither do jeans at the opera.

-- Give a compliment - It’s simple, it’s important, it works!
+- Give a compliment – It’s simple, it’s important, it works!
 If your date looks good, tell them.
-Don’t go overboard though, as you’ll sound insincere or low-value at best and plain creepy at worse.
+Don't go overboard though, as you'll sound insincere or low-value at best and just plain creepy at worst.

 - Be positive – Don’t bash your ex, complain about things that are wrong in your life (how your parents never loved you) or tell your entire life story.
 Appearing baggage-heavy is an immediate turn-off, and can make the date incredibly uncomfortable.